-Isolation joints are separations in the concrete that allow adjoining concrete slabs to move freely.
+Comparatively, Isolation joints are separations in the concrete that allow adjoining concrete slabs to move freely.
 For example, isolation joints exist where a vertical wall meets the horizontal floor.
-These joints can also be “repaired” by the addition of siliconized acrylic latex caulk.
-However, isolation joints can be large and may first require the addition of one or more backer rods prior to filling the space with the latex caulk.
+Although these joints can be “repaired” with siliconized acrylic latex caulk, they can be large and may require the addition of backer rods first.

 Major Concrete Repairs

 Large cracks, including cracks exceeding the width of a dime, large concrete indentations, and broken concrete edges are a very different animal.
-If you attempt to repair these problems with siliconized acrylic latex caulk alone, you’ll be back for re-repairs.
+Hence, if you attempt to repair these problems with siliconized acrylic latex caulk alone, you’ll be back for re-repairs.

 These issues require the preparation and application of quick-cure polyaspartic or polyurea, aggregate and solvent mixtures.
-For vertical damage and concrete with broken edges, a higher ratio of fine aggregate is used to create a “shapable” patch material.
+For vertical damage and concrete with broken edges, a higher ratio of fine aggregate creates a “shapable” patch material.

-For significant large-scale damage on a horizontal substrate, preparation and application of 3-component “cementitious” mixtures may be required.
+Finally, for significant large-scale damage on a horizontal substrate, preparation and application of 3-component “cementitious” mixtures may be required.
 At www.garagefloorcoating.com/, we use our 3-component Zycrete PMC to repair up to ¼” depth concrete imperfections.
-These mixtures are used as primer coats to simultaneously mitigate moisture and mask concrete damage.
+These mixtures mitigate moisture and mask concrete damage.

 Proper concrete preparation includes concrete crack repair.
 This can be simple in the case of hairline cracks or complex in the case of major concrete damage.
 Proper repairs will determine whether your installed epoxy floor is beautiful, functional and durable…or not!
-Yet another good reason to leave epoxy floor installations to the professional.
+Leave epoxy floor installations to the professional.

 Share this Post